usgin/lab-usgin-site/README.md

 # lab-usgin-site
 The U.S. Geoscience Information Network Commons

-This is the archive Drup 7 archiv for lab.usgin.org
+This is the Drupal 7 archive for lab.usgin.org